one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Optimize/Optimize-Lab10-FSLogix-Installation-and-Configuration.md

     ![image.png](../attachments/image-fae2eb94-2c30-437f-8a3a-05ef6a659ad2.png)

-5. The agent needs to be installed on **each WVD session host**.
+5. The agent needs to be installed on **each WVDUsers session host**.
 If time permits, repeat the steps on the other virtual machine in the pool.

 6. Disconnect from your session and return to the desktop of the domain controller.

-7. Return to File Explorer and open the **WVDFSLogix** directory.
+7. Return to File Explorer and open the **WVDUsersFSLogix** directory.

 8. Your should see a new folder for the profile of Bob Jones.